dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Prior to EF Core 3.0, calling `DbContext.Entry` would cause changes to be detected for all tracked entities.
+Before EF Core 3.0, calling `DbContext.Entry` would cause changes to be detected for all tracked entities.
 This ensured that the state exposed in the `EntityEntry` was up-to-date.

 **New behavior**